simeonabe/DockOllama/README.md

 - Python 3.10 or latest
 - Docker
 - Streamlit
+- requirements.txt
 - k6 (for load testing) for installation refer to this [k6 Docs](https://grafana.com/docs/k6/latest/)

+##Testing with HPA
+Run your k6 load test again with the HPA in place.
+Monitor both the k6 output and the HPA status during the test. with this command k6 run load_test.js

+##HPA resource
+Target our Ollama deployment
+Maintain between 1 and 10 replicas
+Scale based on CPU utilization, targeting 50% average utilization

+To monitor the HPA:
+kubectl get hpa ollama-hpa --watch

 # K6 test Baseline Performance Metrics:
 1. Response Time: